We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 The majority of freestanding tub faucets have a single-lever design and a diverter to switch between the faucet and shower head.
 Many find these easy to use, but if the diverter is left in the shower position, it can result in water being sprayed all over the bathroom floor.
 Some diverter knobs are also quite small, and those with limited dexterity may struggle to operate them.

-The sleek, modern Artiqua tub filler is unusual in that it has independent controls for both the faucet and shower head.
+The sleek, modern Artiqua bathtub faucet with sprayer is unusual because it has independent controls for both the faucet and shower head.
 Extended handles make them easy to use, and it’s always clear where the water is coming from.
-The main construction is brass with a choice of four popular finishes.
-The 360-degree high-arc spout sits 41.73 inches above the floor, thus accommodating even the deepest soaking tubs.
-A flow rate of 6 GPM means the water won’t get cold before the tub is filled.
+The main construction is brass, and four popular finishes are available.
+We like that the 360-degree high-arc spout sits 41.73 inches above the floor, accommodating even the deepest soaking tubs.

 Get the Artiqua freestanding tub faucet at Amazon.